SatyaSiddineni/1.Basic-Inspection-Lot-Creation-Processing-SAP-QM/README.md

-Basic Inspection Lot Creation & Processing – SAP QM This repository contains complete SAP QM documentation for the process of Inspection Lot Creation & Processing during Goods Receipt.
+# Basic Inspection Lot Creation & Processing – SAP QM

-📂 Contents
-01_Project_Overview.docx – High‑level explanation

-02_Process_Flow.pdf – End‑to‑end flow diagram

-03_Inspection_Lot_Steps.docx – Step‑by‑step execution

-04_Master_Data_Settings.docx – QM view & setup

-05_Test_Data.xlsx – Sample GR/PO test data

-🌟 Process Covered
+This repository demonstrates the complete end‑to‑end process of **Inspection Lot Creation and Processing** in **SAP S/4HANA Quality Management (QM)**.
+It is designed for learners, consultants, and professionals who want a clear understanding of how SAP handles incoming material inspection during Goods Receipt.

+---

+## 📘 **Overview**

+In SAP Quality Management, inspection lots are generated during various business processes such as goods receipt, production, or stock transfer.
+This project focuses on **Inspection Type 01 – Goods Receipt Inspection**.

+The repository covers:
-Material Master QM setup
+- Master data setup

-GR against PO
+- Goods Receipt execution

-Automatic inspection lot creation
+- Automatic inspection lot creation

-Results Recording (QE51N)
+- Results recording

-Usage Decision (QA11)
+- Usage decision

-Stock posting after UD
+- Stock postings based on UD

+---

 👤 Author
 Satyanarayana Siddineni.